wyattdorn/HungryGoblin/README.md

 # Hungry Goblin
- Hungry Goblin is a game in development by Watt Dorn for the Android operating system.
+ Hungry Goblin is a game in development by Wyatt Dorn for the Android operating system.

 The game is currently being developed in my spare time with hopes of eventual release on the Google Play Store.